crossbario/autobahn-js/doc/reference_wampv1.rst

 .. js:function:: wampSession.shrink ( uri, pass )

-   :param string uri: The fully qualified URI to be shrinked to CURIE.
+   :param string uri: The fully qualified URI to be shrunk to CURIE.
    :param bool pass: If argument present and true, return the unmodified URI when no prefix was defined previously in this session to shrink the URI.

 .. code-block:: javascript